aycabta/sundysilence/README.md

 {{ title }} is replaced with that is joined string or not joined string in "pre_content", "post_content" and all entries.

+Run SundySilence when these files are ready.

+    sundysilence

+Just do it.